 I know all the right things to do intellectually.
 The problem is, my emotions and ego blocked my logic and even my years of experience.
 I screwed up in how I handled this.
 And I learned some lessons.

 Lesson #1: No matter how awesome you think you are, you are not that awesome.
-Everyone has strong emotions, moments of weakness, and errors in judgement, even when you know the right thing to do.
+Everyone has strong emotions, moments of weakness, and errors in judgment, even when you know the right thing to do.
 Next time I am faced with a CEO that’s hopping mad and has already caused reputation damage because he responded incorrectly, I’ll have a much better handle on what it’s like to be in his shoes.
 And hopefully, a more persuasive argument to get him to stop causing more damage.

 Lesson #2: While every situation is different – no reputation issues or online attacks should be addressed in anger.
 If you are angry, have someone not involved in the situation look at your response.
 When I received the e-mail, I was eating dinner with my team and Christine Churchill of KeyRelevance (one of my favorite people in the SEO industry and someone I truly respect).
 I could have asked her what she thought.
 She later told me that she didn’t agree with the contest we did in general – and I respect her opinion even if I still don’t think it’s intent or impact was what has been portrayed.
 (For the record, I can totally see how some might see it as bullying, but I wouldn’t have stopped the contest because I don’t think it was).
 So, she probably would have at least tempered my response if I had run it past her first.

 Lesson #3: Use empathy.
 I preach this all the time.
 We’ve written blog posts on empathy and I’ve given whole lectures to our staff on how we need to “put ourselves in our clients’, audiences’ and prospects’ shoes.”
-I failed to follow my golden rule of reputation management – do unto others as THEY would have DONE UNTO THEM!
+I failed to follow my golden rule of reputation management advice – do unto others as THEY would have DONE UNTO THEM!
 Don’t do what you would want someone to do to you in the situation – look at it from their perspective.
 Have empathy.
 I should have tried harder to see the point Peckenpaugh was trying to make.
 I should have worked harder to empathize with his thought process.
 Instead, I selfishly fed my over-inflated ego and ended up with a much bigger brouhaha than necessary.

 Lesson #4: Make sure your ducks are in a row.
 I actually have mapped out strategies for how we respond to items like this.
 I didn’t follow them.
 I didn’t get my team involved.
 I tried to handle this all by myself.
 And I did a piss-poor job.

 So, where are we now?
 Well, I’ve since reached out to both Peckenpaugh via e-mail and the other poster, Chris Smith, via Twitter (where we had a lengthy chat and I was defensive, again – but, thankfully my friend Terri Hartley, who knows both of us, brokered a peace).
-While Peckenpaugh has yet to respond, Smith has agree to let me buy him a drink next time I’m in Houston, where he and Peckenpaugh live.
+While Peckenpaugh has yet to respond, Smith has agreed to let me buy him a drink next time I’m in Houston, where he and Peckenpaugh live.
 I’m usually in Houston every couple of months, so I’m due to go any week now.
 My goal is to actually get to know both of these guys and try to see eye-to-eye.
 And, maybe even see if we can work together to help some people like the folks who won our contest.

 Thankfully, the impact on WrightIMC has been minimal.
 We haven’t received any significant traffic from Peckenpaugh’s post and haven’t heard anyone mention my gaffe besides our friends in the industry who are just giving me a hard time.
 We haven’t seen a dip in social media presence.
 And so far, only one search engine results page has been affected – one that receives very few searches.
 So, I got lucky.